How To Change Your Name After Divorce

 How To Legally Change Your Last Name After Divorce?

-The first way you can legally change your name after divorce is by filing a name change request with your petition for divorce
+The first way to legally change your name after divorce is by filing a name change request with your divorce petition

 You have to make sure that the divorce decree has your changed name.
-You are advised to double-check the decree to make use of the same document for further actions effectively.
+Additionally, I would advise you to double-check the decree to use the same document for effective further action.

-You will then be required to change your name after the divorce by making use of your divorce decree for changing your name in various agencies and government establishments.
+You will then need to change your name after the divorce by using your divorce decree to change your name in various agencies and government establishments.

 By using your divorce decree, you can change your name after divorce in the following areas: